newrelic/terraform-provider-newrelic/website/docs/r/synthetics_monitor.html.markdown

 * `key` - (Required) Name of the tag key.
 * `values` - (Required) Values associated with the tag key.

-All nested `location_private` blocks support the following common arguments:

 ## Additional Examples